HeloiseAndelhofs/HeloiseAndelhofs/README.md

 -->
 ---

-## Anything Worth Doing Is Worth Doing Right
+#### - Anything Worth Doing Is Worth Doing Right

-## A True Master Is An Eternal Student
+#### - A True Master Is An Eternal Student

-I guess those quotes descrbies perfectly my programming journey
+I guess those quotes describes perfectly my programming journey.
+Lets do it !